Top Ten Most Bizarre Deaths in History

 6 Adolf Frederick (Eating)

-Also known as the King of Sweden c.
-February 12 1771, died to stomach problems when he ate a large set of meals of lobster and 14 servings of semla desserts, (a sweet tasting roll from Sweden)
+Adolf Frederick, the King of Sweden, died on February 12, 1771, due to stomach problems after eating a large meal that included lobster and 14 servings of semla desserts, a sweet roll from Sweden.

 7 Alexander "Sasha" Chechik (Taking a Selfie with a Grenade)